klgunst/T3NS/README.md

     > sudo make install

+Testing the build can be done by:

+    > make test

 The number of threads used by openMP can be specified by setting the `OMP_NUM_THREADS` variable. e.g.:

     > export OMP_NUM_THREADS=4

-To see the help for do:
+To see the help for T3NS:

     > T3NS --help